Guatemala AAPICAFI Fairtrade Organic

 Guatemala Huehuetenango Pioneers

 Guatemala Huehuetenango Pioneers is a coffee born out of partnerships.
 The coffee is produced by approximately 450 members of Comal and Asdeflor Cooperatives in La Democracia Comal.
-Recognizing excellence in quality and in the communities that produce it, exporter UNEX chose this coffee for a collaboration between their Farmer Aid read more
+Recognizing excellence in quality and in the communities that produce it, exporter UNEX chose this coffee for a collaboration lead by the Farmer read more

 Guatemala El Santo